 Review: Zvox Z-Base 580 Review, Matthew Moskovciak and Steve Guttenberg, Aug.
 31, 2011

-HomeTheaterReview.com's coverage of the Zvox Z-Base 580 consists of two long pages chock full of discussion as well as separate ratings for performance, value and an overall score -- all of which receive a 4-star (out of 5) rating.
+HomeTheaterReview.com's coverage of the Zvox Z-Base 580 consists of two long pages chock full of discussion, as well as separate ratings for performance and value and an overall score -- all of which receive a 4-star (out of 5) rating.
 Several high points and low points are called out, and Alex Lezcano compares the Z-Base 580 against its competitors in one section.
 "The Zvox 580 is perfect if you want a no-hassle HDTV or home theater upgrade," he writes.

 Review: Zvox Z-Base 580 Reviewed, Alex Lezcano, Nov.
 14, 2011

-Although Robert Silva gets the name of this Z-Base 580 wrong in his title, the rest of his review is incredibly thorough, clearly listing the specifications of the sound bar and all materials used in its testing.
-Silva says the sturdily constructed sound bar delivers a great listening experience and gives it a 4-star (out of 5) rating.
-He is the only major reviewer to like the sound bar's musical output, as well.
-(Note: ConsumerSearch is owned by About.com, but the two don't share an editorial affiliation.)
+Although Robert Silva gets the name of the Z-Base 580 wrong in his title, the rest of his review is incredibly thorough, clearly listing the specifications of the sound bar and all materials used in its testing.
+Silva says the sturdily constructed sound bar delivers a great listening experience.
+He gives it a 4-star (out of 5) rating.

 Review: Zvox IncrediBase 580 Single-Cabinet Surround Sound System - Review, Robert Silva, Not Dated

-The Zvox Z-Base 580 carries a very high overall rating at Amazon.com and the number of 5-star reviews is far more than the number of reviews with lower ratings combined.
-The lower-rated reviews tend to come from people who expected better audio out of a sound bar.
+The Zvox Z-Base 580 carries a very high overall rating at Amazon.com -- the number of 5-star reviews is far more than the combined number of reviews with lower ratings.
+Aside from shipping issues and the occasional defective unit, most reviews with lower ratings come from those who expected better audio out of a sound bar.

-Review: Zvox 580 Low-Profile Single-Cabinet Surround Sound System with Optical and Coaxial Digital Inputs, Contributors to Amazon.com, As of September 2012
+Review: Zvox 580 Low-Profile Single-Cabinet Surround Sound System, Contributors to Amazon.com, As of August 2013

-Crutchfield.com has almost as many user reviews of the Z-Base 580 as Amazon.com, and its users are just as happy with the sound bar, which has an even higher overall average here.
-The sub output's inability to run high-powered subwoofers is cited as a concern by a couple of users.
+Crutchfield.com has less than half as many user reviews of the Z-Base 580 as Amazon.com, but its users are just as happy with the sound bar, and it enjoys a similar overall rating.
+Complaints are varied, but some say that the sound bar is a bit bulky for their liking.